 - Meaningful Name: Eruka Frog.

 - Nice Hat: It even has eyes and a mouth!

 - Pragmatic Villainy: She was one of the first witches to realize how much bad news Medusa was (justifiably so), but trying to kill her was mostly because Eruka thought Medusa was drawing too much attention from the DWMA.

 - Significant Anagram: Her name rearranges into "kaeru" (Japanese for "frog").

-- Smug Frog: Was one until she got taken down a peg or two by Medusa.
+- Smug Snake: Was one until she got taken down a peg or two by Medusa.

-- Underestimating Badassery: She really, really had no idea what kind of person Medusa is until she saw Mizune get ripped apart.
+- Underestimating Badassery: She really, really had no idea what kind of person Medusa is until she saw one of the Mizune sisters get ripped apart.

 - Verbal Tic: ...geko.

-, Medusa's older sister, and a powerful witch.
+Big Bad in Soul Eater, Medusa's older sister, and a powerful witch.
 She is the leader of the massive Organization "Arachnophobia" and is referred to as the mother of all Demon Weapons.
 Her magical theme is spiders.
-Killed off by Maka and her soul eaten by Soul to strengthen.

 - Animal Motifs: Spiders.